 Other names: BAF312, Mayzent

 Siponimod is a new drug treatment under investigation for secondary progressive multiple sclerosis (MS).
 It is taken as a tablet once daily.

 Siponimod for secondary progressive MS: Appraisal

 - Siponimod causes lymphocytes to be retained in lymph glands.

-- In secondary progressive MS, siponimod reduced risk of disability progression by 21% compared to placebo.
+- In secondary progressive MS, siponimod reduced risk of disability progression, compared to placebo.